apndx/DenMaker/Documentation/testing_document.md

 # Performance testing

-First I wanted to get some test results, before I replace the ArrayList and Random Generator with my own versions.
+First I wanted to get some test results, before I replaced the ArrayList and Random Generator with my own versions.

 I made a testing option to the text UI.
 It takes dungeon measurements, the amount of rooms and amount of test rounds as parametres.